cerisedkg/Notes/README.md

 Most of the topics in this repository are taught through self-study, although I may take classes on them at UCI afterwards.

-This repo is a living document, and you can see my style shift over time as I develop new tools and techniques for creating better documents.
+This repo is a living document, and you can see my style shift over time as I develop new tools and techniques for creating better notes.

 # **Setup:**
 Most of the writing is done in LaTex using MacTex/TexLive, with a custom package called alexconfig, which provides the block highlighting and formatting for the document.